Walking for Fibromyalgia

 Walking is good for you 11/13/09

-Reviewed by: Location Not Given
+Reviewed by: Melbelle Location Not Given

 Walking daily has helped me so very much..It improves my mood my pain my attitude..I recomend it..